Babak Khorramdin

-Bābak Khorramdin (بابک خرمدین, Bābak-i Khurramdīn, from 𐭯𐭠𐭯𐭪𐭩, Pāpak/Pābag; 795 or 798 – January 838) was one of the main Iranian revolutionary leaders of the Iranian Khorram-Dinān ("Those of the joyous religion"), which was a local freedom movement fighting the Abbasid Caliphate.
+Bābak Khorramdin (بابک خرمدین; 795 or 798 – January 838) was one of the main Iranian revolutionary leaders of the Iranian Khorram-Dinān ("Those of the joyous religion"), which was a local rebellion against the Abbasid Caliphate.
 Khorramdin appears to be a compound analogous to durustdin "orthodoxy" and Behdin "Good Religion" (Zoroastrianism), and are considered an offshoot of neo-Mazdakism.
 Babak's Iranianizing rebellion, from its base in Azerbaijan in northwestern Iran, called for a return of the political glories of the Iranian past.
 The Khorramdin rebellion of Babak spread to the western and central parts of Iran and lasted more than twenty years before it was defeated when Babak was betrayed.
-Babak's uprising showed the continuing strength in Azerbaijan of ancestral Iranian local feelings.
+Babak's uprising showed the continuing strength of ancestral Iranian local feelings in the region.

 Etymology

 Bābak (بابک) is a New Persian name meaning "father", which is derived from the Middle Persian Pāpak/Pābag (𐭯𐭠𐭯𐭪𐭩), a common name in pre-Islamic Iran and also the name of one of the ancestors of the Sasanian dynasty, whose founder Ardashir I was the son of a prince named Pabag.
-Babak's original name was al-Hasan, and he probably adopted the name Babak near the beginning of his rebellion.
+Babak's original name was al-Hasan and he probably adopted the name Babak near the beginning of his rebellion.